Maggggie/jargon/README.md

 ## Jargon
+[Jargon](http://jargon.io) is a publishing platform for people who write about code.

-To post on [Jargon](http://jargon.io), just fork this repo and check your Markdown-formatted articles into the `/articles` directory.
+To post on Jargon, just fork this repo and check your Markdown-formatted articles into the `/articles` directory.
 We'll automatically detect and publish your content at [jargon.io/yourgithubusername](http://jargon.io/yourgithubusername).

 ### Drafts